dotnet/docs/docs/standard/serialization/system-text-json-use-dom-utf8jsonreader-utf8jsonwriter.md

 ### How to search a JsonDocument and JsonElement for sub-elements

-Searches on `JsonElement` require a sequential search of the properties and hence is relatively slow (for example when using `TryGetProperty`). <xref:System.Text.Json> is designed to minimize initial parse time rather than lookup time.
+Searches on `JsonElement` require a sequential search of the properties and hence are relatively slow (for example when using `TryGetProperty`). <xref:System.Text.Json> is designed to minimize initial parse time rather than lookup time.
 Therefore, use the following approaches to optimize performance when searching through a `JsonDocument` object:

 * Use the built-in enumerators (<xref:System.Text.Json.JsonElement.EnumerateArray%2A> and <xref:System.Text.Json.JsonElement.EnumerateObject%2A>) rather than doing your own indexing or loops.
 * Don't do a sequential search on the whole `JsonDocument` through every property by using `RootElement`.
 Instead, search on nested JSON objects based on the known structure of the JSON data.
 For example, the preceding code examples look for a `Grade` property in `Student` objects by looping through the `Student` objects and getting the value of `Grade` for each, rather than searching through all `JsonElement` objects looking for `Grade` properties.
 Doing the latter would result in unnecessary passes over the same data.